 Flexibility Brings A Unique Safety

 I learned something really important about security during the pandemic.
 My husband and I lived below our means in a small studio apartment and we felt a measure of financial security.
 My dad had operated his own mobile business for over 20 years.
 But both my job and my dad’s job were severely affected by the pandemic and we weren’t sure how long it would go on like that.

-Because my husband and I had kept our life simple we were able to move in with my parents for the benefit of all involved.
+Because my husband and I had already been living a simple life we were able to move in with my parents for the benefit of all involved.
 We did this not when things got hard, but rather before things got hard.
 The choice was made so that we could feel more secure as the situation developed further.

 The decision and the move were all done within two weeks and it was actually very simple.
 Our flexibility is what made us feel more secure.

 If my husband and I had had our own home filled with stuff that move wouldn’t have been easy.
 It may have taken months and included a lot of stress about meeting mortgage payments, selling a house, and getting rid of stuff.
 Instead, because we had a simple life, we were flexible.